osama-afifi/Content-Aware-Image-Resizing/README.md

 Figure 10 shows some explanation about the possibilities of removing:

 Figure 10: different possibilities of removing columns and rows… we need to minimize the total inserted energy

-Project Requirements
-1. Efficient method to remove K columns (or K rows) separately
-2. Efficient method to remove K1 rows and K2 columns by determining the best order of removing that minimize the total inserted energy
-Given
-C# Code contains ImageOperations class with the following functionalities:
-1. Open image & load it in a 2D array stored in a global variable of type MyColor  [,]called ImageMatrix MyColor [,] OpenImage(string ImagePath)
-2. Get width and height of the image matrix int GetHeight(MyColor[,] ImageMatrix) int GetWidth(MyColor[,] ImageMatrix)

-3. Calculate the energy between two pixels int CalculatePixelsEnergy(MyColor Pixel1,MyColor Pixel2)
-4. Display an image on a given PictureBox control void DisplayImage(MyColor[,] ImageMatrix,PictureBox PicBox)
-5. Apply the standard resizing technique to resize the given image and return the resized one, you can use this function for comparing the results standard resizing and content-aware resizing
-	MyColor[,] NormalResize(MyColor[,] ImageMatrix, int 	NewWidth, int NewHeight) Input
-1. Colored image to be resized
-2. Number of columns and rows to be removed from the image

-Deliverables
-Implementation
-1. Implement the content-aware resizing algorithm to minimize the input image by the given number of columns and rows by applying:
-1. Efficient method to remove K columns (or K rows) separately
-2. Efficient method to remove K1 rows and K2 columns by determining the best order of removing Documentation
-1. Design of your solution in pseudocode (main functions only)
-2. Analysis of your code
-Grades
-Deliverable	Grade
-Remove columns (or rows) separately	30%
-Remove rows and columns by determining the best order of removing 	30% Design of your solution in pseudo-code	20%
-Analysis of your pseudo-code	20%

-BONUS TASKs
-1. Fast way to update the energy matrix of the affected locations ONLY after removing each column/row instead of recalculating the whole matrix
-2. One of the applications for the content-aware resizing is to remove some objects from the original image.
-The object(s) to be removed should be highlighted by the user using the mouse.
-Then you should remove the selected object(s) using your implementation of the content-aware resizing.
-Figure 11 shows an example.

-Figure 11: Simple object removal: the user marks a region for removal (green), and possibly a region to protect (red), on the original image (see inset in left image).
-On the right image, consecutive vertical seam were removed until no ‘green’ pixels were left.
-3. Another bonus is to maximize the image by inserting seams instead of removing them.
-Figure 12 shows an example.

-Figure 12: maximize the image by inserting seams